-Please refer to the Concept Plan in the Stormwater Quality Master Plan for additional proposed project details.

-This field renovation project would capture the water quality runoff volume from its 39-acre watershed.
+HAZARD MITIGATIO IAZARD MITIGATION ACTION SUMMARY MITIGATION HAZA RD/ RISI ( ACTIONS CATEGORY DROUGHT FLOOD FIRE PROJECT SPECIFIC MITIGATION BENEFITS Watershed Sustainability х x x This field renovation project would capture the water quality runoff volume from its 39-acre watershed.
 Runoff would be diverted from existing storm drain, pumped, and pre-treated before being conveyed into the chamber and diverted to the sewer, infiltrated, or treated for release to the storm drain system.

-The stormwater capture system could use a shallow reservoir for naturebased passive irrigation for the field to augment water supply.

-Captured stormwater could be diverted to sewer and reclaimed as a source for recycled water.
-Potable water demand reduction by on-site use of rainwater for nature-based passive irrigation (up to 30% of potable

-Potential to capture of 100% of water quality volume.

-Improvement and preservation of parks, open space, and recreation

-Potential cost savings from emergency response and infrastructure

-Shallow irrigation reservoirs could help reduce heat island effect by regulating field temperature and could also improve tree, plant, and soil

-Quality of life benefits through community connectivity enhancement and decreased heat island impact.

-Coordinated effort between City departments, County agencies, and regional water initiatives to support integrated approach to infrastructure, resiliency, and sustainability plannina.

-MJHMP & SWQMP project inclusion in the online City dashboard supports integration with various City Plans (Capital Improvement Plan, Ballona Creek Revitalization Plan, Bicycle & Pedestrian Plan, Urban Forest Plan, etc) with multi-benefit stormwater, water quality, and water supply projects that can compete for funding opportunities, including the Safe

-Potential opportunities for public education in a public space on the relationship between water conservation and water supply, as well as heat hazards mitigation opportunities.

-Culver City Multi Jurisdictional Hazard Mitigation Plan Priority Concept Project: Fox Hills Park
+Green Infrastructure х X X The stormwater capture system could use a shallow reservoir for nature-based passive irrigation for the field to augment water supply.
+Water Supply Portfolio Diversification х Captured stormwater could be diverted to sewer and reclaimed as a source for recycled water.
+Potable water demand reduction by on-site use of rainwater for nature-based passive irrigation (up to 30% of potable water demand for the field).
+Water Quality Benefit х Potential to capture of 100% of water quality volume.
+Community Resiliency and Equity х х Improvement and preservation of parks, open space, and recreation services.
+Social and Economic Resiliency х Potential cost savings from emergency response and infrastructure damage caused by flood.
+Environmental Resiliency х х х Shallow irrigation reservoirs could help reduce heat island effect by regulating field temperature and could also improve tree, plant, and soil health.
+Public Health and Public Safety х х Quality of life benefits through community connectivity enhancement and decreased heat island impact.
+Regional Partnerships and Collaboration х х х Coordinated effort between City departments, County agencies, and regional water initiatives to support integrated approach to infrastructure, resiliency, and sustainability planning.
+Local Plans and Regulations/ Funding Opportunities х x x MJHMP & SWQMP project inclusion in the online City dashboard supports integration with various City Plans (Capital Improvement Plan, Ballona Creek Revitalization Plan, Bicycle & Pedestrian Plan, Urban Forest Plan, etc) with multi-benefit stormwater, water quality, and water supply projects that can compete for funding opportunities, including the Safe Clean Water program.
+Education and Awareness Programs х х х Potential opportunities for public education in a public space on the relationship between water conservation and water supply, as well as heat hazards mitigation opportunities.

 The Municipal Plunge is located adjacent to Veterans Park at the western edge of Culver City.
 The project concept diverts 9.33 acre-feet of runoff from the storm drain in Overland Avenue and retains or detains it in an underground storage system to achieve multiple benefits.
-To best address the threats posed by drought, fire, and flood, this proiect would:
+To best address the threats posed by drought, fire, and flood, this project would:

 - Detain stormwater in underground storage and discharge to the sanitary sewer system to augment the recycled water supply. - Create a system to use captured stormwater for irrigation within the park, with potential to replace approximately 80% of the potable irrigation demand.
-Water would be provided to plants using passive irrigation which would remove the need for costly treatment and increase efficiency. - Evaluate the potential to use captured stormwater or recycled water for toilet flushing in the restrooms. - Review the landscaping and transition to drought-tolerant and fire-resistant planting where feasible. - Encourage extension of the recycled water line to the park as proposed in West Basin Municipal Water District's • Master Plan Phase II.
+Water would be provided to plants using passive irrigation which would remove the need for costly treatment and increase efficiency. - Evaluate the potential to use captured stormwater or recycled water for toilet flushing in the restrooms. - Review the landscaping and transition to drought-tolerant and fire-resistant planting where feasible. - Encourage extension of the recycled water line to the park as proposed in West Basin Municipal Water District's Master Plan Phase II.